-With achievements, you should list any specific change you made happen (we’ll explore how to do this more in-depth below) that the HR manager can apply to their company.
+When listing achievements in your resume, you should add any specific change you made happen (we’ll explore how to do this more in-depth below) that the HR manager can apply to their company.

-When possible, you should always list achievements over responsibilities.
+When possible, you should always list accomplishments over responsibilities.

 After all, the HR manager already knows what your responsibilities are - they’ve probably gone through similar resumes over 100 times now with the same bland responsibilities